tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

    Compute *encrypted_address* as the output of EncryptAndAuthenticate(address, algorithm, key).

+3. Generate a peudo-FQDN as follows.
+   1. Encode *encrypted_address* to a hex string, and split the hex string to substrings, each of 32 characters.
+   2. Form a string by joining substrings above sequentially with the delimiter ".", denoted by *encoded_encrytped_address*.
-3. Encode encrypted_address to a hex string, and generate the pseudo-FQDN *encrypted_address.encrypted* with the pseudo-TLD *.encrypted*.
-Replace the IP address of the ICE candidate with the pseudo-FQDN, and provide the candidate to the application.
+   3. Generate the pseudo-FQDN *encoded_encrypted_address.encrypted* with
+      the pseudo-TLD *.encrypted*.
+4. Replace the IP address of the ICE candidate with the pseudo-FQDN, and provide the candidate to the application.

 ### Example